Tag Archive for: MUSE

 Asmentionedearlier, they firstadjusted the ratios of the different types of courses, significantly reducing the number of lecture hours and replacing them with lab sessions and tutorials.
 However, the total number of hours remained unchanged so as not to increase the students’ workload and to comply with the current reform.

 Then they revised the course content to incorporate more active learning and interdisciplinary approaches.
-To achieve this, several new initiatives were implemented:
+To this end, several new measures were implemented:

-• The development of lesson plans for the various topics covered in the "Respiratory System" course.
+• The development of instructional scenarios for the various topics covered in the “Respiratory System” course.

 • Thanks to the teachers’ creativity, they were also able to implement digital tools that illustrate various scenarios (e.g., VisibleBody: a digital tool that displays a 3D model of the human body where each body part can be removed, analyzed, and dissected, allowing students to engage in hands-on anatomy practice online for free).

-• Creating a course on Moodle: a course that follows the structure organized by learning objectives and allows students to work from home on a regular basis.
+• Creating a space on Moodle: a space that follows the structure organized by learning objectives and allows students to work from home on a regular basis.

-• The use of non-digital tools, such as models, for example, to help students understand more easily than with a diagram.
+• The use of non-digital tools, such as models, for example, to help students understand the concept more easily than with a diagram.

-• The use of videos: e.g., a live demonstration of syncope; students must analyze what happened to determine the cause of the syncope.
-Following this, they test their hypotheses using the software provided to them.
+• The use of videos: e.g., a live demonstration of syncope; students must analyze what happened to determine what caused the syncope.
+Afterward, they test their hypotheses using the software provided to them.

-• The objectives of this project are to help students develop skills in preclinical sciences by introducing them to scientific reasoning and the experimental method.
-It also aims to encourage them to think critically and understand concepts in a more dynamic way.
+• The objectives of this project are to help students develop skills in preclinical sciences by introducing them to scientific reasoning and the experimental process, as well as by encouraging them to think critically and understand concepts in a more dynamic way.

-• Another goal for the project team was to restore meaning and coherence to pre-clinical science education.
-They wanted to create a logical learning path from which students could gain a deeper understanding.
+• Another goal for the project participants was to restore meaning and coherence to preclinical science education.
+They wanted to create a logical learning path from which students could gain more knowledge.

 A project that has been underway since 2019